truckersmp-cli/truckersmp-cli/README.md

 It's possible to set various game settings and third party programs in a configuration file.
 The default search path for the file is `$XDG_CONFIG_HOME/truckersmp-cli/truckersmp-cli.conf`.

 The configuration file format is similar to the INI format known from Windows with several sections `[section]` containing key-value-pairs `key = value`.
+All sections are optional and a key-value-pair has to be in a section.

 ### Sections for game modes